etn-ccis/blui-angular-component-library/react/docs/Drawer.md

 | overrides       | Style prop overrides                    | `Object`      | no       |                    |

 ## Drawer Appbar
-The `DrawerAppbar` only appears on small viewports as as a topbar that can toggle the side navigation menu open or closed.
+Similar to the `DrawerHeader`, the `DrawerAppbar` only appears on small viewports and is used to open the side nav on mobile devices.
-It shares a lot of input props as the `DrawerHeader`, and inherits some of the `DrawerHeader`'s props.
+It inherits most of its propTypes from `DrawerHeader`.

 ### Drawer Appbar API
 | Prop Name       | Description                          | Type          | Required | Default                        |